davisben85/Unity/README.md

 * Add the BatchmodeBuilder.cs to an Editor directory in your project.
 * Generate a template via the BeMyTest > Generate > Template menu.
-* The template.json will be added to your Assets dir.
+* The template.json will be added to your Assets/Editor dir.
 * Copy/paste this file for each platform you wish to build for, and change the name to match the following pattern: *platform*_build.json (ios_build.json)

  Example: